Karma098/AniTalk/README.md

 - /login endpoint completed
 - endpoint for /setAvatar is created which update the database with image
 - fetched contact from the database and send it to the frontend
+- made message model
+- created endpoint for /getAllmsg and /sendmsg
+- created messageRoute and sent messages to database
+- fetched msg to show on user screen
+- Integrated socket.io to make it real time